danielstocks/lizard/BACKLOG.md

 - Feature: Game Server App (stateless, in memory-store)

 ## Done
+- Bug: Fix Unique identifiers for (Snake) cards, not be confused with Spades (S)
 - Feature: Rotate Dealer
 - Bug: Last round there is no trump card (deck is empty)
 - Feature: Calculate scores and declare winner